 a sense of pride in our accomplishments and our wise use of public funds.

-Throughout the thirty four years of operation, approximately 80 men and women have come
+Throughout the forty plus years of operation, approximately 80 men and women have

-and gone from the roster of volunteer firefighters, with Chief Dean Conner the only founding member
+come and gone from the roster of volunteer firefighters, with Chief Dean Conner the

 January 2004 brought to close 33 years of activity by the Ladies Auxiliary.
 We as a community owe a great debt to the many women who have served us through the Auxiliary.
 During the life of the group, dedicated ladies carried out fund raising activities which included meals, craft and bake sales, raffles, making and selling quilts, raking leaves and doing house cleaning.
 The long line of hard working women will long be remembered.
 WE THANK YOU!